Cinnamon and Kale

 If you don't have a hand blender, you can blitz the soup in batches in your food processor.
 If you don't have that option, leave your soup chunky - it'll still taste delicious.

-Have you tried this recipe?
-Please leave a rating and/or comment at the bottom of the page.
-Your feedback and questions are much appreciated.
+If you loved this easy, healthy recipe please leave a rating and comment at the bottom of the page.
+Your email will not be published.

 You can also follow me on Pinterest and Facebook.

-Tomato and red lentil soup
+Tomato and red lentil soup with basil on wooden board.

 Tomato and Red Lentil Soup

-Wendy
+Wendy Faulkner

 Tomato and red lentil soup is very healthy.
 It's also filling, as the lentils contain fibre and protein.